dcarpintero/ai-engineering/README.md

 In Progress

 ## 05. Fine-Tuning BERT

-This notebook demonstrates the process of fine-tuning [BERT-base (Bidirectional Encoder Representations from Transformers)](https://arxiv.org/abs/1810.04805) for the Microsoft Research Paraphrase Corpus (MRPC) task, part of the General Language Understanding Evaluation (GLUE) benchmark.
-BERT-base is a transformer model pre-trained on a large corpus of English text using self-supervised learning.
-Its pre-training involves two key tasks: **Masked Language Modeling (MLM)**, where it predicts randomly masked words in a sentence, and **Next Sentence Prediction (NSP)**, where it determines if two sentences are consecutive in the original text.
-This approach allows BERT to learn bidirectional representations of language, capturing complex contextual relationships.

-While BERT's pre-training provides a robust understanding of language, it requires fine-tuning on specific tasks that use the whole sentence (potentially masked) such as sequence classification, token classification, question answering, and paraphrase identification - as in our implementation -.

-# Fine-tuning BERT-base for GLUE MRPC Task

 This notebook demonstrates the process of fine-tuning [BERT-base (Bidirectional Encoder Representations from Transformers)](https://arxiv.org/abs/1810.04805) for the Microsoft Research Paraphrase Corpus (MRPC) task, part of the [General Language Understanding Evaluation (GLUE)](https://gluebenchmark.com/) benchmark.
 BERT-base is a transformer model pre-trained on a large corpus of English text using self-supervised learning.
 Its pre-training involves two key tasks: **Masked Language Modeling (MLM)**, where it predicts randomly masked words in a sentence, and **Next Sentence Prediction (NSP)**, where it determines if two sentences are consecutive in the original text.
 This approach allows BERT to learn bidirectional representations of language, capturing complex contextual relationships.